NVIDIA/TransformerEngine/README.rst

 In the NGC container
 ^^^^^^^^^^^^^^^^^^^^

-Transformer Engine comes preinstalled in the PyTorch container on `NVIDIA GPU Cloud Catalog <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch>`_ (versions 22.09 and later).
+The quickest way to get started with Transformer Engine is the NGC PyTorch container on `NVIDIA GPU Cloud Catalog <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch>`_ (versions 22.09 and later).

 .. code-block:: bash